Efficient Safety Alignment of Large Language Models via Preference Re-ranking and Representation-based Reward Modeling: Experiments

-In this section, we use Llama-2-7b-base \cite{llama2} as the base model, which has not undergone safety alignment such as RLHF.
-We also evaluate the reward accuracies of the hybrid reward.
+For our backbone models, we employ two base architectures that have not undergone safety alignment procedures (e.g., RLHF): 1) Llama2-7b~\cite{llama2} and its more capable 13B variant; 2) Qwen2.5-7B~\cite{qwen}.
+This model selection allows us to examine how our method scales with both model families and parameter size (7B vs 13B parameters).
 We use PKU-SafeRLHF \cite{safePKU} and select safety-related prompt as our training set.
 We use the Antropic Hh-rlhf red-teaming prompts from Antropic \cite{hhrlhf}, the Do-Not-Answer dataset \cite{do-not-answer} and Salad Bench \cite{salad} as the benchmark.
 The safety of the model's generated content is evaluated using Llama-Guard-2 \cite{llamaguard} and MD-judge \cite{salad}.
 All reward models are trained on PKU-SafeRLHF.
 Detailed information on datasets is provided in the Appendix \ref{sec:dataset}.